PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ---

-## Repository Focus
+## Repository focus

-Rather than demonstrating AI model implementation, this repository focuses on the systems that enable AI agents to operate reliably within organizations.
+This repository focuses on **the systems that enable AI agents to operate reliably within organizations** *(the focus is not to demonstrate the AI model implementation)*

 ### Knowledge Architecture